meet awful records’ newest signing: danger incorporated | read | i-D

 Boothlord: Hahahaha they were BOOSTING.
 I felt like we were invincible for some reason in high school.
 Or maybe invisible, but it felt like we had complete freedom to do whatever we wanted, in regards to like disregard of norms.

-Louie: Very true, we could do/be whatever we wanted to be, we really didn't give a fuck.
+Louie: Very true, we could do and be whatever we wanted to be, we really didn't give a fuck.

 Boothlord: And yet oddly still supported by a bunch of those kids, it was odd.

-Boothlord: Haha, I remember before we'd met, people telling me alllll the time how similar we were.
-Which in retrospect, might not even have been that we were really that similar, but that we were both on a wave that distanced us from the norm.
+Boothlord: Haha, I remember before we'd met, people telling me all the time how similar we were.
+Which, in retrospect, might not even have been that we were really that similar, but that we were both on a wave that distanced us from the norm.

 LouieDufflebags + Boothlord perform by Paul Morrison